-The world is shocked by the appearance of two talking chimpanzees, who arrived mysteriously in a U.S. spacecraft.
-They become the toast of society; but one man believes them to be a threat to the human race.
+The world is shocked by the appearance of three talking chimpanzees, who arrived mysteriously in a U.S. spacecraft.
+They become the toast of society, but one man believes them to be a threat to the human race.

 Following the events in "Beneath the Planet of the Apes", Cornelius and Zira flee back through time to 20th Century Los Angeles, where they face fear and persecution similar to what Taylor and Brent suffered in the future, and discover the origins of the stream of events that will shape their world.Written by

 Marg Baskin <email@example.com>

 (at around 6 mins) When Cornelius, Zira and Milo are first taken to the zoo, Roddy McDowall's neck is visible underneath his makeup.
 See more »

 Red Baron Control.
 Red Baron Five.
 Orbiting southeast corner of sector Alpha Charlie.
 We've spotted what appears to be a spacecraft just outside the surf line.
 Alert rescue.
 Advise we can remain on station for 45 minutes and we'll squawk 7700 for a radar fix.